ustaxcourt/ef-cms/cypress/CYPRESS-README.md

   - Avoid cy.get('#my-id').
 - Wait for actions to finish explicitly.
   - Always verify something on the page after running an action or loading a new page.
 For example, if you click on a button which updates a practitioner name, be sure to wait for a success alert to appear before trying to move onto the next steps in your test.
 Failing to do this will result in race conditions and flaky tests.
-  - This is especially important for accessibilty tests, wait explicitly for the page to full load before running an accessibility scan.
+  - This is especially important for accessibility tests, wait explicitly for the page to full load before running an accessibility scan.
 If you are seeing 'color-contrast' violations that are intermittent you are most likely not waiting for the right element to be loaded before running a scan.
 - Extract reusable steps.
   - Try to find ways to create helper functions which we can re-use in other tests.
 For example, creating a case as a petitioner is a good re-usable flow.
 When writing these helpers, be sure they do not contain asserts related to the high level test you are writing.
 They should just login as a user, create or modify the data, then return any new created values we may need.
 - Test should be re-runnable.